+1. Summary

-- 1. Summary - 1.1 This report outlines the policies, procedures and delegations, which have been built up over a number of years in relation to licensing and registration issues, allowing the Licensing Authority to delegate the bulk of the administration associated with the licensing regime to be carried out by Officers. - 1.2 It also ensures that the Committee itself acts in a manner which is as open and consistent as circumstances allow. - 1.3 The report consolidates existing policy, procedures and delegations.
+- 1.1 This report outlines the policies, procedures and delegations, which have been built up over many years in relation to licensing authority issues, allowing the Licensing Authority to delegate the bulk of the administration associated with the licensing regime to be carried out by Officers. - 1.2 It also ensures that the Committee itself acts in a manner which is as open and consistent as circumstances allow. - 1.3 The report consolidates existing policy, procedures and delegations and also includes a review of changes made as a result of the Covid 19 response.